How To Prepare Financially To Start A Family

 Create A Baby Savings Pot – Even If You’re In The Early Stages

-Having a baby brings any couple inexplicable joy, but also brings new costs you didn’t have to create space in your budget for before.
+Having a baby brings any couple inexplicable joy and brings new costs you didn’t have to create space in your budget for before.
 In the first year alone, you can expect to spend £11,498 and around $500 in the first month after birth.
 As a result, many new parents find themselves completely unprepared for these costs and just how intense that increase can be.
 This highlights how getting a head start on savings can come in handy in those initial months as you adjust to your new norm.
-It is likely that mums will be on maternity leave (and possibly the dads for some time).
+Mums will likely be on maternity leave (and possibly the dads for some time).
 Even though maternity leave is paid, you do get a reduced rate.
 Statutory Maternity Pay is set at 90 per cent of weekly earnings for up to 39 weeks.

 Define And Route Your Pre And Post Baby Financial Goals